eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

   to create links between process notes.
 So this is just a matter of finding somewhere to put them in the filesystem or in a note-taking app.

-- **Organizing Documents:** a decent folder structure and a few spreadsheets is all it takes in practice.
+- **Organizing Legal Documents:** like immigration papers or medical test results.
+A decent folder structure and a few spreadsheets is all it takes in practice.

 - **Lists:** of things you own, people you know, places you've lived in, education history, work history, the administrativia of life.
 Spreadsheets